LLMPoison/django-canvas-oauth/README.rst

 **Django Canvas OAuth** is a Django app that manages OAuth2 Tokens used to make API calls against a Canvas LMS instance.

-The `OAuth workflow`_ is managed by this library and a CanvasOAuth2Token model is used to store authenticated tokens.
+The `OAuth workflow`_ is managed by this library and a CanvasOAuth2Token model is used to store authenticated tokens for each Canvas domain.
+Users can have multiple tokens (one per Canvas domain) to support multi-environment setups.
 Tokens are short-lived, so some logic is introduced at the point of retrieving the the stored token to capture and handle the necessary refresh calls.

 .. _OAuth workflow: https://canvas.instructure.com/doc/api/file.oauth.html